nhsconnect/FHIR-END-OF-LIFE-API/pages/explore/api_eol_diagnostics_questionnaireresponse.md

 ### Preferences ###

+This is used to record a patients preferred place of death and any other preferences and wishes (This is pretty much a catch-all data item where the whole of the patient's preferences are recorded.
+This will include wishes for care and also cultural, religious and social needs).
+It also records Domestic Access and Information.

 Preferred Place of Death - Coded <br/>
 Preferred Place of Death - Textual<br/>
 Preferences and Wishes<br/>
 Domestic Access and Information

 ### Functional Status ###

+The Functional Status is recorded by clinicians during encounters with the patient.
+It is to capture where they score on a Karnofsky scale or Electronic Frailty Index.
+It is to help give an early indication of their functional status.
+There is a mandatory textual field for systems that do not store any coding.

 Functional Status<br/>
 Functional Status Type<br/>